 Call Scrooge if you want to but we’re not big fans of tacky Christmas jumpers.
 You can be festive – hell, even jolly – without wearing twinkly, captioned knitwear that says, “Tickle My Baubles”.
 Unfortunately, this is a message lost on a nation where there’s at least one Banter Claus lurking in every office.

-Last year, Britain alone spent an estimated £220m on novelty Christmas jumpers in the run up to the 25th.
+In one year alone, Britain spent an estimated £220m on novelty Christmas jumpers in the run up to the 25th.
 And perhaps even more alarmingly, for every four garments purchased, one went in the bin shortly after.
 That’s not just bad news for good style, it’s beyond the naughty list as far as the environment goes.

 Sustainability might be the latest buzzword in fashion, but unlike ‘dadcore’ and ‘man bun’ it’s one that actually carries some weight.
 In 2015, the fashion’s throwaway culture emitted 1.2bn tonnes of carbon dioxide.
 For perspective, that dwarfs the amount produced by international flights and global shipping combined.
 The answer: buy less and buy better.
 To which the time-honoured tradition of the novelty festive jumper is the very antithesis.